Portable Python scripts with Docker and Make

 a last-modified time of last Docker build.
 I've chosen to call that file

-here.
+.build here.
 We should also put that file in the

 # Build with `make image_name=<image-name> .build